The AUFBAU principle

 Ca 20 ↑ ↓ ↑ ↓ ↑ ↓ ↑ ↓ ↑ ↓ ↑ ↓ ↑ ↓ ↑ ↓ ↑ ↓ ↑ ↓ [Ar]4s2

-After element 20, calcium the 4s sub-shell is full and we enter the d-block of the periodic table.
-This block contains the transition metals.
-Many of the characteristic properties of the transition metals are due to the d-electrons.
-There are 5 d-orbitals, each holding 2 electrons, so there are 10 transition metals.
-The electronic configuration of the first row of the transition metals is shown below:
+After element 20; calcium the 4s sub-shell is full and we enter the d-block of the periodic table.
+This block houses the transition metals, elements whose unique properties largely stem from their partially filled d-orbitals.
+With five d-orbitals, each capable of holding two electrons, the d-block accommodates a total of 10 transition metals.
+The electronic configurations for the first ten transition metals is shown below:

 element atomic number 1s orbital 2s orbital 2p orbital 3s orbital 3p orbital 4s orbital 3d electron arrangement